scpwiki/wikijump/deepwell/README.md

   -->
 </p>

-DEEPWELL is an experimental backend system to provide core wiki operations via an API for Wikijump.
+DEEPWELL is an internal backend system to provide core wiki operations for Wikijump.
-This is intended as an internal API consumed by the web server as part of its logical tasks.
+This is intended as an internal API consumed by the web server as part of its logical tasks, and as such it is the job of the web server to verify that the calling user has the permissions to perform the given task.
+DEEPWELL will assume all requests are trusted and perform them.

 The lint `#![forbid(unsafe_code)]` is set, and therefore this crate has only safe code.